deepshig/Financial-Grant-Management-System/README.md

 Project Implementation Detail:

-Backend: PHP
+Backend: PHP <br>
-Database: MYSQL
+Database: MYSQL <br>
-Frontend: Bootstrap, HTML, CSS
+Frontend: Bootstrap, HTML, CSS <br>
-Operating system: Linux
+Operating system: Linux <br>
-Local server : Xampp
+Local server : Xampp <br>
 _________________________________________________________________________________________

 Build Setup for Linux

 To run this project you will be needing localhost, Install Xampp, Wamp or any other local server on your machine.
-For Xampp installation you can refer to this link: http://ubuntuportal.com/2013/12/how-to-install-xampp-1-8-3-for-linux-in-ubuntu-desktop.html
+For Xampp installation you can refer to this link: <br> http://ubuntuportal.com/2013/12/how-to-install-xampp-1-8-3-for-linux-in-ubuntu-desktop.html

 Once you are done with Xampp installation check it once by running localhost/index.php or localhost/phpmyadmin.